wso2/docs-open-banking/en/docs/learn/ciba-auth-weblink-flow.md

     ```

 3. At the same time, SMS notification with Auth WebLink should receive to user's mobile device.
 Click it and open in mobile browser.

+       - `com.wso2.openbanking.accelerator.consent.extensions.ciba.authenticator.weblink.notification.provider.SMSNotificationProvider` class is responsible to send the SMS service request, For customisations we can extend `SMSNotificationProvider` or create new class by implementing `NotificationProvider`.
+       - Please refer to `Custom CIBA Weblink Extension points` section for more information.

 4. Provide approval for the consent as guided by the application.